The Secret Saturdays: Beasts of the 5th Sun: Plot

 Next the team arrive in an underwater city.
-Doc believes they have arrived first because there's no structural damage aside from salt water erosion.
+Doc believes they have arrived first because there is no structural damage aside from salt water erosion.
 Through the use of a Morgawr and Orobon, they find the Con-Rit (one of the 8 Beasts).
 Munya arrives on the scene and Zak uses the Con-rit to beat Munya.
-However the fight has broken the back of the city and Zak swims to the surface with the Con-Rit.

-Doc analyzes a section of the Con-Rit's armor while Zak reveals that he swiped Munya's list of cryptids.
-For the oddest reason the list only details 7 of the 8 beasts.
-The only one left to go being a Kikiyaon with the word "Finster" mentioned.
-Zak suggests that the list refers to Baron Finster.
+Doc analyzes a section of the Con-Rit's armor while Zak reveals that he swiped Munya's list of cryptids, which only lists seven of the eight beasts.
+The only one left to go being a Kikiyaon with the word "Finster" mentioned, which Zak suggests refers to Baron Finster.
 Doyle states that if Finster does have the Kikiyaon, then it is in a research lab in the desert.
-Through using the Cryptids in the lab and even the Kikiyaon itself, Finster's men and Finster himself are defeated.
-After his defeat, Finster informs the family that he's already sent the Kikiyaon to Argost.

 The Family goes back to base only to see Argost getting away with the Cryptids they rescued.
 They know Argost will be after the final Cryptid and suspect that it is in an Aztec temple.
 After fighting his way to the temple, Drew realizes too late that it is a trap.
-Argost locks Zak in an Aztec booby trap and takes his claw then releases Zak into a Cryptid infested jungle intended to let the Cryptids finish him off but they fail.
+Argost locks Zak in an Aztec booby trap, takes his claw, and releases him into a cryptid-infested jungle.

 The family storms Weird World in a last-ditch effort to rescue the kidnapped Cryptids and Zak's claw.
 However, due to a booby trap triggered by Fiskerton, Zak is separated from his family.
-After solving over a dozen puzzles using cryptids living in and around Argost's mansion, Zak finally gets the Claw back just in time for a boss fight with Argost, which reveals that Argost has already concentrated the seven cryptids powers into a large sun like sphere.
-Zak is eventually able to defeat Argost.
-Sadly he triggers a booby trap that adds the claw's power to the Seven cryptids.
-Zak and Doyle are able to just narrowly retrieve the claw before the sun sphere detonates and everyone is rudely ejected from the mansion via another booby trap.
+He finally gets the Claw back just in time for a fight with Argost, which reveals that he has already concentrated the seven cryptid's powers into a large sun-like sphere.
+Zak is eventually able to defeat Argost, but triggers a booby trap that adds the claw's power to the seven cryptids.
+Zak and Doyle are able to retrieve the claw before the sun sphere detonates and everyone is ejected from the mansion via another booby trap.
 The game ends with Argost optimistically stating that tomorrow is another Apocalypse.